 Coffee

-These amounts roughly work out to about two to three coffees per day.
-The benefits all come down to—you guessed it—boosting penile blood flow.
+These amounts roughly work out to about 2-3 coffees per day.
+The benefits all come down to — you guessed it — boosting penile blood flow.

 If you struggle with ED, there’s certainly no harm in tweaking your diet.
 But there’s no miracle food that is likely to solve your problem.

-ED can stem from a vast range of possible causes from high cholesterol and depression to diabetes and stress.
-Before you start guzzling oysters and handfuls of pistachios, your best course of action is to speak to a doctor.
+ED can stem from a vast range of possible causes.
+Before you start guzzling oysters and handfuls of pistachios, your best course of action is to speak to a practitioner.

 They’ll be able to diagnose the specific cause of your problem, and suggest the best treatment to ensure you can rise and shine.